Georgetown, Prince Edward Island

 Georgetown is a community located within the municipality of Three Rivers in Kings County, Prince Edward Island, Canada.
 It is the Capital of Kings County.
-Previously incorporated as a town, it amalgamated with the town of Montague, the rural municipalities of Brudenell, Cardigan, Lorne Valley, Lower Montague, and Valleyfield, and portions of three adjacent unincorporated areas in 2018.
+Previously incorporated as a town, it was amalgamated with the town of Montague, the rural municipalities of Brudenell, Cardigan, Lorne Valley, Lower Montague, and Valleyfield, and portions of three adjacent unincorporated areas in 2018 to create the town of Three Rivers.

 History

 This area of eastern Prince Edward Island traces its history of human settlement to the Mi'kmaq Nation, which long inhabited the area.
 These people were referred to as Epegoitnag and for them, the region was an Acadian forest.
 It had wild game, as well as fruit, berries and wild nuts for gathering, and plentiful marine resources in the nearby rivers and Northumberland Strait.
 The land in this area was called Samkook, which translates to 'the land of the sandy shore'.